-This combination medication contains semisynthetic antibiotic amoxicillin and β-lactamase inhibitor, prescribed for lower respiratory infections, otitis media, sinusitis, urinary tract infections, and skin and skin Structure infections.
-When it is not to be taken (Contraindications):
+This combination medication contains semisynthetic antibiotic amoxicillin and β-lactamase inhibitor, prescribed for lower respiratory infections, otitis media, sinusitis, urinary tract infections, and skin Structure infections.

 Contraindicated in patients with previous history of cholestatic jaundice/liver dysfunction, and hypersensitivity.

-♦ It may increase prothrombin time; monitor it regularly while taking this medication.
+• ♦ It may increase prothrombin time; monitor it regularly while taking this medication.

 Store it at room temperature and in an airtight container.